ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 control flow, data dependencies, and data structures.
-Estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is about 50 times the number of software developers world wide [THIB2013].
+Estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is over 50 times the number of software developers world wide [THIB2013].

 We categorize